 2. Definitions

-For the purpose of this Regulation, in addition to the definitions contained in UN Regulation No. 30, the following definitions apply:
+For the purpose of this Regulation, in addition to the definitions contained in UN Regulation No. 30, the following definitions shall apply:

 2.1.
 "Type of tyre" means tyres which do not differ in such essential characteristics as: